ccmarris/python-bloxone/documentation/source/installation.rst

   (it's normally off by default).

-Installing :mod:`ibtidelib`
+Installing :mod:`bloxone`
 ====================================

 #.
-Intall ibtidelib as local package
+Intall bloxone as local package

-:mod:`ibtidelib` has been provided as an installable package using pip.
+:mod:`bloxone` has been provided as an installable package using pip.

-In your appropriate python3 environment you can therefore install :mod:`ibtidelib` using the pip command.
+In your appropriate python3 environment you can therefore install :mod:`bloxone` using the pip command.
 For example::

-  pip3 install dist/ibtidelib-2.6.0-py3-none-any.whl --user
+  pip3 install dist/bloxone-<version>-py3-none-any.whl --user

   or

-  pip3 install dist/ibtidelib-2.6.0.tar.gz --user
+  pip3 install dist/bloxone-<version>.tar.gz --user

 .. note::